crossfire151/Fable-III-Patcher/README.md

 Support has been moved here [https://support.crossfire151.co.uk](https://support.crossfire151.co.uk) This is due to people abusing the issues tab which has now been disabled, support requests now require approval.

+Live chat widget has been added for quick answer's!